 Traditional advertising and press releases have been around for centuries, but there’s never a guarantee that those channels will work for your brand—especially in today’s digital-first world.
 Without a guarantee that marketers will reap their investment (and more!), traditional marketing is a gamble.
 That gamble seems to disappear, though, with an investment in performance PR.

 What is Performance PR?

 With performance PR, you pay only when specified results are achieved, not by an infinite number of impressions or click rates.
-This strategy reduces risk and helps you to identify which campaigns are performing well, and which ones aren’t, while minimizing cost.
+The performance-based pr strategy reduces risk and helps companies identify which campaigns are performing well, and which ones aren’t.
 Ecommerce companies in various verticals such as fashion, food and beverage, beauty products, and sporting goods can all find success in performance PR, and there’s a good reason why.

 Brands in these verticals often have a great story to tell.
 They’re relatable, inspirational, aspirational, and beyond.
 AKA, their stories resonate with curious shoppers who are more likely to read up and click through to a product.

 “It’s taking something that you know converted well, like an article, and using platforms to extend the reach and get it in front of more people.
 At any given touchpoint, you want to be sure that as a brand, you’re giving yourself the best possible at-bat.”— Surviving the Cookiepocalypse with Nik and Ben, Route Connect 2021

 Plus, performance PR puts the accountability on agencies and performance marketers to achieve results through a marketing quid pro quo.
 If they achieve the results you want, your brand messaging is successfully consumed by your target audience and the performance marketers are paid for their efforts.